-Neurological and Behavioral Outcomes Center
+Neurological and Behavioral Outcomes Center & Behavioral Health Research Group

-Recent Neurological and Behavioral Outcomes Center highlights include implementation of a Minority Advisory Board (MAB) that is intended to help support a successful grant submission to establish a Cleveland-wide Alzheimer's Disease Research Center in collaboration with the Case Brain Health Collaborative.
+Recent NBOC & BHRG highlights include the implementation of a Minority Advisory Board (MAB) that is intended to help support a successful grant submission to establish a Cleveland-wide Alzheimer's Disease Research Center in collaboration with the Case Brain Health Collaborative.
 Additional highlights include multiple research studies focused on the self-management of chronic health conditions that affect the brain.

 Cleveland Alzheimer's Disease Research Center (CADRC)